benediktkr/reddit-communities/README.md

 Usage
 -------------

+Sidebar data
+====

 1. Use `crawler.py` to crawl from a given start and build the sqlite database in `data/reddit.db`

         $ python crawler.py /r/Iceland/

 2. Use `graphtool_analyze.py` to create `data/reddit.gml` to open with gephi.
 I've also used igraph.
 The file `igraph_analyze` programmatically calculates some statistics (mean geodesic distance and the top list based on vertex-degree).

+Comments
+====

+1. To crawl comments, run `comments.py` and leave it running.

+        $ python comments.py

+2. Convert this data to the same format as from `crawler.py` with `comments-tools.py`.

+        $ python comments-tools.py --convert

+The data then gets stored in the table `comments_mapping` as an undirected graph.
+This otherwise mirrors the format of the data in `mapping` and now `graphtool_analyze.py` (i need to get better at naming things) should work on this dataset as well.

 Novel findings
 ---------------